rupesh40/istio-grpc-using-minikube/README.md

 # istio-grpc-minikube (Golang)

 This is simple implementation of GRPC with Istio.
-In this example I have used minikube as local cluster , docker to containerized the application and Istio Servish mesh as Gateway and Load-balancer.
+In this example I have used minikube as local cluster , docker to containerized the application and Istio Service mesh as Gateway and Load-balancer.

 for this example I have used following versions minikube version: v1.19.0